Wheelton Hind: Education and career

 Wheelton Hind studied medicine at Guy's Hospital Medical School.
 He qualified MRCS in 1882.
 He graduated MB BS Lond in 1883.
 He was a house surgeon and resident obstetric physician at Guy's Hospital.
 He received his medical research MD in 1884.

 At the London University he won the Gold Medal and Scholarship in organic chemistry and gained 1st class honours in physiology.
 He then settled in practice at Stoke-on-Trent, was Surgeon to the North Stafford Infirmary and Eye Institution, Consulting Medical Officer to the Union Infirmary, Medical Officer to the North Stafford Deaf and Blind School, and Surgeon to the North Stafford Railway.

 Throughout his medical practice his chief recreation was field work in geology.
-Following Charles Lapworth's pioneering method of studying index fossils, Hind applied the method to the stratigraphy of Carboniferous rocks in Suffolk.
+His first published work in 1887 was an account of "The Natural Features of Geology of Suffolk" in his father's work The Flora of Suffolk.
+Following Charles Lapworth's pioneering method of studying index fossils, Hind applied the method to the stratigraphy of Carboniferous rocks in Staffordshire.

 His success in discovering the regular order in which the different assemblages of fossils occurred in Staffordshire and Derbyshire gradually led him further afield.
 He co-operated with members of the Geological Survey, and after extended researches in Lancashire and Yorkshire he joined Mr. J. Allen Howe in 1901 in contributing to the Geological Society of London a fundamentally important memoir on the classification of the Lower Carboniferous rocks of north-central England.

 Wheelton Hind published numerous articles in the Transactions of the North Staffordshire Naturalists' Field Club.
 His monograph On the Lamellibranch and Gasteropod Fauna found in the Millstone Grit of Scotland was a revision of the stratigraphy of Carboniferous Mollusca and won him the honour of the Keith Medal.

 In 1914 he rapidly recruited men to form a battery of Garrison Artillery, and led them to the Western Front.
 The battery fought in some important engagements.
 He was soon transferred as Temporary Lieutenant-Colonel RAMC and returned to England at the end of WWI.